standard-software/WindowTabs/README.md

 ### Virtual Desktop Support

-WindowTabs supports Windows virtual desktops (Win+Tab):

-- Tab groups are preserved when switching between virtual desktops
+- Tab groups are preserved when switching virtual desktops (Win+Tab)
-- UWP apps (Settings, Calculator, etc.) are properly hidden when on other virtual desktops
-- Tab group state is preserved across all virtual desktops during WindowTabs restart
+- Tab group state is restored across all virtual desktops on WindowTabs restart

 ### UWP Application Support

 - Supports UWP (Universal Windows Platform) applications
-- Automatically handles UWP window Z-order for proper tab visibility
-- Maintains tab visibility when working with UWP apps
+- All UWP apps are collectively treated as a single exe, supporting tabbing and auto-grouping
-- Properly detects cloaked state when apps are on other virtual desktops
+- Properly detects the state of apps on other virtual desktops

 ### Multi-Language Support

 - English, Japanese, Chinese Simplified, and Chinese Traditional language support
 - Japanese Kansai and Tohoku dialect files included
-- Language files can be customized to support any language **(WtProgram/Language)**
+- Any language can be supported by adding a language file
 - Runtime language switching without restart
 - Switch languages via tray menu